MIT-LCP/physionet-build/deploy/README.md

 # Copy over the .env file into /physionet/physionet-build
 scp <somewhere>/.env /physionet/physionet-build/
 # The software folder should be owned by the dedicated user.
 The socket file directory should be accessible by nginx.
-chown -R pn.pn /physionet
+chown -R pn:pn /physionet
-chown pn.www-data /physionet/deploy
+chown pn:www-data /physionet/deploy
 chmod g+w /physionet/deploy
 # Make the static and media roots
 mkdir /data